Lasuch69/Lasuch69/README.md

 - 👀 I’m interested in computer graphics and programming.
 - 🌱 I’m currently learning developing in practice on open source projects.
 - 💞️ I’m looking to collaborate on apps development.
-- 📫 How to reach me, email: stylizedstickman@gmail.com
+- 📫 How to reach me.
+Email: stylizedstickman@gmail.com

 <!---
 Lasuch69/Lasuch69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.